Construction Networking Event in UAE | Technology ConFex

 Mohammed Shah, Smart City Director, Knowledge Economic City

-Sebastian Miller, Manager of Public Realm, Masdar City
+Sebastien Miller, Manager of Public Realm, Masdar City

 13.30